Tallapoosa man dies after home firework accident

-A Tallapoosa man died early July 4 following a fireworks injury he sustained at a residence.
+A Tallapoosa man died early July 4 following a fireworks injury he sustained, law enforcement said.

-Trevor White suffered massive trauma in the incident, which took place sometime after 11 p.m. on July 3 at a Stone Mountain Street residence in Tallapoosa.
-Haralson County Sheriff Stacy Williams said that the incident happened after a group of friends had gathered at the residence to launch fireworks.
+Trevor Shane White, 23, suffered massive trauma when a firework he was holding over his head exploded in his hands around 11:30 p.m. on July 3.
+White was at a holiday get-together at a Stone Mountain Street residence in Tallapoosa, said Tallapoosa Investigator Mark Worthy.
+The explosion caused extensive trauma to White’s head and chest, Worthy said.

-Williams said that the firework was the type that was launched from a tube and that it accidentally discharged in such a way that White was struck in the torso.
+White was transported to Higgins General Hospital by ambulance.
+Haralson County Coroner Patty Hutcheson said that White died of his injury sometime after midnight.

-Haralson County Coroner Patty Hutcheson said that White was taken to Higgins General Hospital in Bremen where he died of his injury sometime after midnight.
+Haralson County Sheriff Stacy Williams said that the firework was a type that fires through a tube.

-Further information, including the particular type of firework involved and the circumstances surrounding the accident were not immediately available.
+“They were attempting to fire the fireworks while they were holding them instead of setting them on the ground like you’re supposed to,” Worthy said.

 The incident is being investigated by the Tallapoosa Police Department and the Georgia Office of Insurance and Safety Fire.